Last Updated: October 1, 2020

 - With other companies within the 99designs group where such disclosure is necessary to provide you with our products or and services, including technical support or to manage our business.
 You can get a list of our group entities by contacting us;

-- Where you direct us as part of the services we are providing to share your personal information with another user or to a third party service provider in order to integrate our services with a service that they may provide, for example with a third party printing partner, website builder or web development service provider so that they can provide you with a quote or service;
+- Where you direct us as part of the services we are providing to share your personal information with another user or to a third-party service provider in order to integrate our services with a service that they may provide, for example with a third-party printing partner, website builder or web development service provider so that they can provide you with a quote or service;

-- If, in the future, we sell or transfer some or all of our business or assets to a third party, we may disclose information to a potential or actual third party purchaser of our business or assets; and
+- If, in the future, we sell or transfer some or all of our business or assets to a third party, we may disclose information to a potential or actual third-party purchaser of our business or assets; and

-- We may share in aggregate, statistical form, non-personal information regarding the visitors to our website, traffic patterns, and website usage with our partners, affiliates or advertisers.
+- We may share in aggregate, statistical form, non-personal information regarding the visitors to our website, traffic patterns, and website usage with our partners, affiliates, or advertisers.

-Explaining more about direct marketing, profiling and analytics
+Direct marketing, profiling and analytics

 In this section you can find out more about: